labrador-kennel/core/docs/how-tos/01-creating-your-dependency-graph.md

 ### Next Steps

-Next up you can learn about [Implementing Custom Plugin Types][custom-plugin-types] or you can take a [Deep Dive: Plugins][plugins-deep-dive].
+Next up you can learn about [Implementing Custom Plugin Types](/docs/core/how-tos/implementing-custom-plugin-types) or you can take a [Deep Dive: Plugins](/docs/core/references/plugins-deep-dive).

-[custom-plugin-types]: /docs/core/how-tos/implementing-custom-plugin-types
-[plugins-deep-dive]: /docs/core/references/plugins-deep-dive